 You can disable WP-Cron and replace it with a system cron to improve your site’s performance.

 Next up is Kinsta APM’s WordPress tab.
 Here you’ll find the slowest WordPress plugins and hooks.

 If you find any unnecessary plugins here, or plugins with duplicate functionality, you can remove them from your WordPress site.
 For instance, we can see two contact form plugins here, and a portfolio plugin which this website can do without.

 Scrolling down further down this tab will show you the slowest WordPress hooks.

-Tracking the slowest WordPress hooks is one of Kinsta APM’s most helpful features.
+One of Kinsta APM’s most helpful features is tracking the slowest WordPress hooks.
 You can click on the hook item to view its transaction samples.

-By knowing exactly which plugin, theme, or hook is the performance bottleneck, you can boost site performance and reduce page load times.
+Knowing which plugin, theme, or hook is the performance bottleneck is a successful start.
+You can then take appropriate action to boost site performance and reduce page load times.

 17 Ways to Fix a Slow WordPress Website

 Knowing is half the battle won!
 Acting on that knowledge is where you’ll see the results.
 You’ve performed all the tests mentioned above.
 Now, let’s explore potential areas where you can speed up your slow WordPress site.